Call Now Request FREE consultation - 1866-758-4529

 What Causes Bus Accidents?

-There are a variety of factors that may cause or contribute to a bus accident.
+Several factors may cause or contribute to a bus accident.
 The Texas Department of Transportation (TxDOT) tracks accidents, including bus crashes.
-There are three main categories that include human factors, mechanical failure and weather or road conditions.
-Some of the common factors that caused bus accidents include:
+There are three main categories: human factors, mechanical failure, and weather or road conditions.
+Some of the common factors that cause bus accidents include:

 • Driver inattention